- Silent Way

 Chapter 2: The Day Before

 One item to plan ahead for is identifying the hard drive interface and the drive carrier.
 The drive carrier used by a particular RADAR system may be either SATA-based in a DE110 carrier, or SCSI-based in a DE100 carrier.
 SATA/DE110 is the newer standard.
 Inside the carrier is the actual hard drive mechanism.
-To identify these, look for "DE110" or "DE100" on the carrier.
-Another distinguishing feature is the number of pins on the back-plane connector; SATA/DE110 has three rows of 25 pins while SCSI/DE100 has four rows of 25 pins.
-Also, SATA/DE110 has the key slot on the drive carrier, while SCSI/DE100 the key slot on the drive bay/receiver.
-So,

 Carrier |